 Starting pitching is no longer what it used to be.
 Getting six solid innings from a starting pitcher has pretty much gone the way of the dinosaur in this day and age.

-The Tampa Bay Rays were trendsetters a season ago by utilizing an “opener” who was looked upon to get the first three to six outs of a ball game.
+The Tampa Bay Rays were trendsetters in 2018 by utilizing an “opener” who was looked upon to get the first three to six outs of a ball game.
 Other teams followed suit.
 Before you knew it, just about everyone was doing it.

 Make it a point to either know for sure who the starting pitcher is going to be or just select “action” instead of “listed pitchers” to make sure your bet stands when it’s said and done.